Tebs-Lab/intro-to-deep-learning/04-convolutional-neural-networks/05e-object-localization-exercise.md

 ### Part 3: Import and prepare a CNN

 Like in previous labs and exercises, we're applying transfer learning.
-Import a pre-trained network from Keras with `include_top=False`.
-Then, using the Keras functional API, give that network two prediction heads: one for classification and one for object localization.
+Import a pre-trained network from Tensorflow with `include_top=False`.
+Then, using the Tensorflow functional API, give that network two prediction heads: one for classification and one for object localization.

 You'll have to decide which loss functions to use, and how to weight the predictions from each head during training at this point as well.
 In the notebook we used `binary_crossentropy` for the classifier, and `mse` for the localizer with weights of `1` and `800` respectively (those weights were chosen arbitrarily, but worked decently).
 You may wish to experiment with other options.